Categories of protected areas of Ukraine: National Nature Park

 All nature parks in Ukraine are national parks.

 Regional landscape park

 Regional landscape parks are environment-protected recreational institutions of local or regional status that are created with the goal of conservation in natural state typical or unique natural complexes and objects as well as providing the conditions for organized recreation for the population.

 Regional landscape parks are organized with withdrawal or without withdrawal of land plots, water, and other natural objects from their owners or users.

-Nature reserves
+Nature reserves (zakaznyks)

-Nature reserves (colloquially zakazniks) are declared natural territories (aquatic areas) with the goal of conservation and restoration of natural complexes or their separate components.
+Nature reserves (colloquially zakaznyks) are declared natural territories (aquatic areas) with the goal of conservation and restoration of natural complexes or their separate components.

-Declaration of reserves (zakazniks) is conducted without withdrawal of land plots, water, and other natural objects from their owners or users.
+Declaration of reserves (zakaznyks) is conducted without withdrawal of land plots, water, and other natural objects from their owners or users.

 Types: zoological, botanical, wooded, landscape, hydrological, ornithological, geological, ecological, entomological, karst-speleological, ichthyological.

 Landmark of Nature

 Prominent nature attractions are declared with the goal of conservation them in natural state.
 Their declaration is conducted without the withdrawal of land plots, water, and other natural objects from their owners or users.
 There various types of nature attractions recognized in Ukraine.
 Types: botanical, complex, geological, hydrological, zoological.
 They are categorized into two groups: